UW-Stout seniors adjusting to sudden home-based learning, looking ahead

-Spring is one of the best times of the year on a college campus.
+MENOMONIE — Spring is one of the best times of year on a college campus.
 With the return of warm weather brings the chance to study on sun-splashed lawns, wear shorts to class, get together for cookouts and wrap up the academic year.

-For graduating seniors, it’s even more cherished – a time to make memories during their final months as a college student and enjoy the commencement day walk across the stage to get their diploma.
+For graduating seniors, it’s even more cherished — a time to make memories during their final months as college students and enjoy the commencement day walk across the stage to get their diplomas.

 Jacob Hillebrand, of Cornell, and Katie Jo Walker, of Menomonie, are two of the 1,187 graduating seniors at University of Wisconsin-Stout who saw their final spring on campus vanish quickly in mid-March with the move to alternative learning methods because of the pandemic.